risk-first/website/README.md

 </template>
 ```

 ## Kite9 Sizing

 - One option is that we set SVG height and width using the diagram element.
 That should definitely be an option.
+DONE
 - What about viewport, then?
+DONE
 - Also, what if you want to centre the diagram within a sea of whitespace?
 This was an option before.
+DONE
 - We need to allow width and height as options in Kite9, so they should be allowed to apply to diagram elements.
+DONE
 - Then, you should "promote" them to the SVG document if it hasn't got any set already.
+DONE

 ## Links

 - We need a link checker, that makes sure all the uses of certain phrases are links.
 This needs to happen in the source document